 With that being said, there “are” limits to what you can do in a small basement compared to the wide open spaces outdoors.
 Being blessed to live in the country with 40 acres of land, and a desire to raise more worms than I could possibly fit in my basement, I thought it might be nice to construct some outside beds last fall.
 As with everything I do it tends to be more work than fun.
 What made it difficult is the rocky ground around here.

-I decided to put the beds into the ground in order to make it easier to protect the worms through the winter.
+I decided to put the worms into the outdoor in-ground worm bed in order to make it easier to protect the worms through the winter.
 So far I’ve completed one bed and began digging the second.
 Winter put a stop to things for now but I’m looking forward to getting going again this spring.
 The bed that I’ve managed to complete is four feet wide by twelve and one-half feet long.

 Let’s look now at how I constructed the bed.

 Below is a picture of the hole I dug for this first bed.
 Note the pick, rake, and scoop.
 There is no such thing as simply digging with a shovel in this ground.
 I used the pick-axe to loosen the ground then a garden rake to rake up the dirt and gravel into the scoop.
 It was a difficult slow process.
 I ran into some rocks that were quite big.
 One thing that really amazes me is that there is a pretty large mole population around here, even with such rocky ground.
 Another thing I should mention here is that the bed is located in a shady area under the trees so there were also roots to be chopped out.

 These are some of the rocks I dug out of the hole.
 Also I was surprised to find a little ring-neck prairie snake while digging the hole (sorry the picture isn’t in focus).